The Convict Ship Nile 1858

 The Nile was a three-masted early frigate ship built at Sunderland in 1849 for Duncan Dunbar.
 The Nile (official number 10726) was 763 tons; 133.5 ft. length; 32.5 ft. breadth; 21.5 ft. deep; 15.0 draft.
 According to two sources (Lloyds and CLIP), she was abandoned in late 1880 with no reason given.

 In 1858 Nile was employed as a convict transport and left Plymouth, England on September 23, 1857 bound for the Swan River Colony, stopping at Bahia, Brazil en route.
 She carried the 19th of 37 shipments of male convicts destined for Western Australia.
+At least six of these served in the Crimean War.
+One of them, James Lithgow from the 47th Regiment, wast found guilty of deserting to the Russians.
 The voyage took 100 days and arrived in Fremantle on January 1, 1858 with 268 convicts (two had died on the journey) and at least 60 other passengers.
 W. Johnson was the captain of the vessel, the ship’s surgeon Robert Whitmore Clarke, RN.
 Rev Mr John Wright was religious instructor.

 There were no enrolled pensioner guards on the voyage.
 However, a small contingent of Sappers & Miners (27 men and three officers) and ten Warders appointed in England to take up employment at Fremantle Prison, were expected to assist in the supervision and control of the convicts.
 A convict insurrection on the voyage between Plymouth and Bahia proved a frightening experience, and although ultimately quelled, it is clear that the warders in particular were unprepared for the trouble.
 Seven of the convicts were veterans of the Crimean War, as were five of the Sappers & Miners who were guarding them.
 These rank and file soldiers, now part of the 20th Company of Royal Engineers, were John Burns, John Collis, Alexander Gray, George Hopkins and John Wade.